NAP Killzone Broadhead Review

 Replacement blades and practice heads are available for purchase.
 If you’re going to test these broadheads out before a hunt, it would be wise to purchase both.

-The NAP Killzone has a proven track record, but it still wanes in popularity compared to other mechanical broadheads like the Rage Hypodermic and even NAP’s own Spitfire model.
+The NAP Killzone boasts a proven track record but doesn’t enjoy the same level of popularity as other mechanical broadheads like the Rage Hypodermic or even NAP’s own Spitfire model – a matter of personal preference among hunters.

 Some hunters prefer over-the-top broadheads versus rear-deploying.
 Others are partial to chisel tips, which aren’t offered with the NAP Killzone line.